-The first constraints considered preserves the shape of the surface boundaries (in case the edge profile has boundary edges).
-The next constraints preserve the total volume of the surface.
+The first constraints considered preserves the shape of the surface mesh boundaries (in case the edge profile has boundary edges).
+The next constraints preserve the total volume of the surface mesh.
 The next constraints, if needed, optimize the local changes in volume and boundary shape.
 Lastly, if a constraint is still needed (because the ones previously computed were incompatible), a third (and last) constraint is added to favor equilateral triangles over elongated triangles.

 The cost is then a weighted sum of the shape, volume and boundary optimization terms, where the user specifies the unit weighting unit factor for each term.

 The local changes are computed independently for each edge using only the triangles currently adjacent to it at the time when the edge is about to be collapsed, that is, after all previous collapses.
 Thus, the transitive path of minimal local changes yields at the end a global change reasonably close to the absolute minimum.

 GetPlacement policy is called to compute the new position for the remaining vertex after the halfedge-collapse.
 It returns an optional value, which can be absent, in which case the remaining vertex is kept in its place.

 GetCost policy is called to compute the cost of collapsing an edge.
 This policy uses the placement to compute the cost (which is an error measure) and determines the ordering of the edges.